 According to this issue of the European Job Mobility Bulletin, based on the vacancies published on the EURES portal, the top 5 jobs in Europe are: Personal care and related workers, Finance and sales associate professionals, Housekeeping and restaurant services workers, Shop salespersons and demonstrators, and Electrical and electronic equipment mechanics and fitters.
 This Bulletin is available in English only.

 According to this edition of the EU Employment and Social Situation Quarterly Review, the recent and currently fragile economic recovery has not yet been able to create new jobs and the social situation in the EU shows little signs of improvement so far.
 The improved outcomes in the EU labour markets are still at best modest.
 Employment showed the first signs of stabilising in 2013, with a 0.1% growth in the second half of the year.
 This analysis also points to an expected increase in poverty levels and a slight improvement in the impact of social protection expenditure in 2013, even if its support effect remains very weak.
 The situation for households remains serious.
 The income that households have at their disposal is lagging behind the growth of Gross Domestic Product.
 It provides also empirical evidence that the crisis at its height had the strongest adverse impact on labour market transitions of men and young people.

 This publication is available online in English only.

-The European Commission launched the fourth edition of the EU Social Dialogue newsletter with a specific feature dedicated to the psycho-social risks at work.
+The European Commission launched its 6th edition of the EU Social Dialogue Newsletter.